 "This is a clear and intelligent call for Americans to find the great value waiting in the many small cities across this land.
 At a time in history when everything has to get smaller, finer, and more local, these places occupy increasingly important geographic sites and need to be brought back to life.
 Catherine Tumber understands the dynamic completely and lays it out eloquently."

-James Howard Kunstler, author of The Long Emergency and the World Made by Hand novels
+—James Howard Kunstler, author of the novels The Long Emergency and World Made by Hand"—

 "Small, Gritty, and Green shows how small and mid-sized rust-belt cities can serve as models for sustainable urban living.
 Tumber’s thesis is presented in a fast-moving mix of history, original interviews, and assessment of received urban planning wisdom.
 Her compelling argument is that planners, politicians, and the general populace would be wise to try something completely different and that these cities, though largely invisible in past scholarship, represent an important pathway to the future."